No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Appendix

-\begin{proof} First let $i\neq j$ and $0<\de<\half d_1(x)$.
-By Proposition \ref{prop:A7} and integration by parts, \be \ee where $\nu=(\nu_1,\nu_2)$ is the unit outward pointing normal on $\d I$.
+where $\nu=(\nu_1,\nu_2)$ is the unit outward pointing normal on $\d I$.
 We first take care of the integral over $\d I$.
 Observe that for $x\in D$, $\d I$ is either a full circle is the union of a part of a circle and a flat part $\Sigma$.
 Hence

 For all sufficiently small $\vareps>0$,

 Here we used proposition \ref{prop:A1} again.
 Choosing $\vareps=|x_2-\de_2|=d(x)$ we get

 The other part is estimated by (using proposition \ref{prop:A1} again)